gsoft-inc/azure-cli-credentials-proxy/README.md

 # Azure CLI developer credentials proxy for Docker

 This is a simple containerized application that acts as a proxy **to allow other containerized applications to access Azure developer credentials without installing Azure CLI** on each individual container.
+It was designed for use in **local development environments** only.

 ## Getting started

+First, authenticate against GitHub packages (ghcr.io):

+1. Create a GitHub Personal Access Token (PAT) with `read:packages` scope.
+2. Log in to ghcr.io using `docker login ghcr.io -u USERNAME -p TOKEN`, replacing `USERNAME` with your GitHub username and `TOKEN` with your PAT.

-Add `ghcr.io/gsoft-inc/azure-cli-credentials-proxy:latest` to your `docker-compose.yml` and mount your Linux or WSL `~/.azure/` directory:
+Then, add `ghcr.io/gsoft-inc/azure-cli-credentials-proxy:latest` to your `docker-compose.yml` and mount your Linux or WSL `~/.azure/` directory:

 ```yaml
 version: "3"